INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Phil Lewis: Yeah.

-Metal-Rules.com: After all things what had happened in the past what was the reason to do it back then?
+Metal-Rules.com: After all the things that had happened in the past, what was the reason to do it back then?

-Phil Lewis: It was terrible but it made sense financially.
-The rights, the publishing rights had expired from Polygram.
-So if we did re-record it and people did buy it, it was possible for us to make some money, strictly money.
+Phil Lewis: It was terrible, but it made sense financially.
+The rights, the publishing rights, had expired from Polygram.
+So if we did re-record it and people did buy it, we could make some money, strictly money.

-Metal-Rules.com: Well then it was time of MAN IN THE MOON.
+Metal-Rules.com: Well, then it was the time of MAN IN THE MOON.